 In 2011, New Jersey voters endorsed sports betting in a nonbinding referendum.
 Soon after, the state enacted a law to allow betting at racetracks and casinos.
 In 2012, New Jersey attempted to implement a law meant to allow regulated sports betting at its racetracks and Atlantic City casinos.
 However, the professional sports leagues, the NCAA and the DOJ challenged the law and New Jersey's law was struck down twice by a federal court judge.
-Both dismissals were affirmed by the Third Circuit, which found the legislation violated the Professional and Amateur Sports Protection Act of 1992 (PASPA).
+Both dismissals were affirmed by the Third Circuit, which found the legislation violated the Professional and Amateur Sports Protection Act of 1992 (PASPA)

 Last year, the Third Circuit surprised many observers when it agreed to hear an appeal of its decision by an en banc review.
 [En banc means all active judges on the circuit will hear the case].
 An en banc review is not automatic and is extremely rare in the Third Circuit, which only grants a rehearing en banc in approximately 1 out of every 1000 decisions.
 For example, in 2014, the Third Circuit decided 2,402 cases on the merits and only issued one en banc decision, which reversed the lower court's decision to suppress evidence obtained by a GPS tracking device that was placed without a warrant.
-Thus, the decision to grant en banc review may signal the Third Circuit is willing to seriously consider the constitutionality of PASPA.
+However, the en banc Court affirmed the rulings below, which teed the case up for a Supreme Court showdown.